MangelMaxime/Thoth/docs/src/Content/Decode.md

 val it : Result<float, string> = Err "Expecting a float but instead got: true"
 ```

-With this 4 primitives decoders we can handle the basic Json values.
+With these 4 primitives decoders we can handle the basic Json values.

-## Data Structure
+## Collections

-Data structure are really common so they have special decoders.
+There are special decoders for the following collections.

 - `list : Decoder<'value> -> Decoder<'value list>`
 - `array : Decoder<'value> -> Decoder<'value array>`